pexip/pexip-swift-sdk/Documentation/Usage.md

 - Stun URLs

 Use the Stun URLs to create an `Ice Server`.
-That server is used along with the active `Conference` from the previous step, to create a `Media Connection`.
+That server is used along with the active `Conference` from the previous steps, to create a `Media Connection`.
 At the same time you can set properties like:
 - Video quality (medium, high, etc)
 - Presentation In Main